Huge California wildfire chews through timber in very hot and dry weather - KESQ

 About 100 miles (160 kilometers) to the south, a new forest fire in El Dorado County was exhibiting extreme behavior, and some Park Fire aircraft were being diverted there.

-The Crozier Fire, about 10 miles (16 kilometers) north of Placerville, had burned just over 1 square mile (2.6 square kilometers) of timber and chaparral as of Thursday morning and was just 5% contained.
+The Crozier Fire, about 10 miles (16 kilometers) north of Placerville, had burned more than 2 square miles (5.17 square kilometers) of timber and chaparral as of Thursday evening and was just 5% contained.
+The fire threatens 1,625 structures, according to Cal Fire.

-Note: This story has been corrected to show that the Crozier Fire has burned 5.17 square kilometers, not 3.2 square kilometers.